-Learn how to give your child a healthy attitude to money that will empower them to stretch out their pocket money and later their income by prioritising what is important and understanding that money alone does not bring happiness.
+Learn how to give your child a healthy money mindset that will empower them to stretch out their pocket money and later their income by prioritising what is important and understanding that money alone does not bring happiness.

-In this article, Cashfloat – offering online loans from a direct lender – explains how to provide your children with a healthy attitude towards money.
+In this article, Cashfloat – offering online loans from a direct lender – explains how to provide your children with a postive money mindset.

 Financial competition is one aspect about handling money that is quite difficult to teach to children.
 This is especially if you are constantly comparing your lifestyle to that of others who are better off.
 Children will soon pick up on conversations about better cars or bigger houses so try not to constantly compare your lifestyle with others.

 If you do, the message you will be sending your children is that only a lot of wealth or conspicuous spending can make you a success in life.
 If this lesson becomes ingrained into their minds children will start comparing their own possessions against the material objects of others.
 This can lead to a loss of self worth when the other child has more expensive trainers or the latest smart phone.

 It is a great idea to encourage healthy competition.
 However, try to keep this to sport or other activities that are not connected with money.
 The best motive a child can receive is to compete against themselves.
 Inspiring a child to do better because it will empower them is the best motivational tool you can use.
 Try to make them understand that money is a means to an end.
 It is not the end itself.
 If you can instil the message that money does not bring happiness you will be giving your children the most valuable lesson in life.

 Above all, it is important to be the role model from which your child can learn about good monetary habits and get a postive money mindset.

 If you don’t have good financial habits yourself you will not get your children to understand how important it is to save or to pay bills on time.
 Even young children can be taught the importance of prioritising money to pay for rent or household bills.
 Here are some fun ideas to help children get a healthy money mindset: